GerB/modbreak/README.md

 * Go to "ACP" > "Customise" > "Extensions" and enable the "Modbreak" extension.

+Note that there won't be a button created for this BBcode since it's moderator-only.

 ## Styling
 Some default styling is added in the extension.
 Change or override the definitions for 'p.bbc_mod_head' and '.bbc_mod_text' if desired.